 On March 28, 2014 the Company purchased certain assets of U.S. Exchange House, Inc. ("USEH"), pertaining to its bank note operations located in the United States and Canada.
 The Company acquired USEH's customer trading relationships, certain prepaid and fixed assets and the USEH trading software used to operate the bank note business.
-The Company paid \$2,350,000 in cash on closing and has two additional contingent payments of up to a maximum of \$1,325,000 each and payable within sixty days of the first and second anniversary after closing.
-The additional payments are based on the amount of revenue generated from the customer trading relationships acquired.
+The Company paid \$2,350,000 in cash on closing and had two additional contingent payments of up to a maximum of \$1,325,000 each and payable within sixty days of the first and second anniversary after closing.
+The additional payments were based on the amount of revenue generated from the customer trading relationships acquired.

 The Company estimated the likelihood of future revenues to determine the estimated contingent consideration.
 Management estimated these payments for the first and second anniversary at \$892,723 and \$585,144, respectively, for total contingent consideration of \$1,477,867.
 The Company allocated this contingent consideration to customer trading relationships.
 Subsequent to the first anniversary of the closing, the actual amount of contingent consideration paid to USEH was \$767,684.
 As a result, the Company realized a revaluation adjustment of \$125,039 to the first year's contingent consideration.
-At October 31, 2015, the remaining contingent consideration was reassessed and the Company recorded a revaluation of contingent consideration of \$56,262 resulting in a net revaluation of contingent consideration of \$68,777 for the year ended October 31, 2015.
+At October 31, 2015, the remaining contingent consideration was reassessed and the Company recorded a revaluation of contingent consideration of \$68,777 for the year ended October 31, 2015.
 At January 31, 2016, the remaining contingent consideration was reassessed and the Company recorded a revaluation of contingent consideration of \$65,552.
 Subsequent to the second anniversary of the closing, the actual amount of contingent consideration to be paid to USEH was \$731,706.
 As a result, the Company realized a revaluation adjustment of \$30,807 to the second year's contingent consideration.
-At the end of the period, contingent consideration was transferred to accounts payable.